The US Federal Government

 The Freedom of Information Act (FOIA) was signed into law by President Johnson in 1966 (Amended 1996, 2002, 2007).
 This act allows for the full or partial disclosure of previously unreleased information and documents controlled by the United States Government.
 The Act defines agency records subject to disclosure, outlines mandatory disclosure procedures and grants exemptions to the statute.
 The FOIA explicitly applies only to federal government agencies.

-EXEMPTIONS TO FOIA were created to protect national security, the public safety, personal privacy and the operational integrity of agencies and the areas they
+Exemptions to FOIA were created to protect national security, the public safety, personal privacy and the operational integrity of agencies and the areas they regulate.
+Specifically:

 1) Information relating to national defense/ security